 Federal Borrowings Program

-- Maintains the detail records of the loan transactions between Treasury and other federal agencies.
+- Maintains the detailed records of the loan transactions between Treasury and other federal agencies.

-- Accounts for and reports Treasury’s loans receivable and the related interest receivable.
+- Accounts for and reports Treasury’s loans receivable and the related interest.

 FIBB uses the Federal Credit Reform Act of 1990, as amended (FCRA), to separate federal agencies’ borrowing accounts into two categories: accounts that are subject to FCRA (Credit Reform Accounts) and accounts that are not subject to FCRA (Non-Credit Reform Accounts).
 Select the links below for more information: